MaxDevv/MaxDevv/README.md

 I build things because I love building and solving puzzles.

-Some projects start from boredom, some from problems, others from obsession — but they all teach me something new.
+Some projects start from boredom, some from problems, others from obsession, but they all teach me something new.

 Most nights you'll find me working on half-finished ideas with jazz in the background and a notepad full of project sketches.